What Is Graves’ Disease?

 - Radioactive iodine uptake: By giving you a small amount of radioactive iodine, a radiologist can measure the rate at which the thyroid absorbs iodine and obtain an image to see if the thyroid is overactive.

-- Imaging tests: Ultrasound, and occasionally CT scans or MRI tests, can be used to look at your thyroid.
+- Imaging tests: Ultrasound, and occasionally CT scans or MRI tests, can be used to look at your thyroid, especially if your provider thinks there is a thyroid nodule in addition to Graves’ disease.

 How is Graves’ Disease Treated?